-I don’t know who took these pictures but the story is that they were taken in 1968 by a British diplomat.
+I don’t know who took the first two pictures here but the story is that they were taken in 1968 by a British diplomat.

 They are truly something amazing, amazing that is for anyone who is familiar with the hell on earth of Afghanistan these days.

-The picture below (click on any of them for a larger version) looks like it was taken from the cemetery hill near where the Intercontinental Hotel stands today.
+The picture to the left (click on any of them for a larger version) looks like it was taken from the cemetery hill near where the Intercontinental Hotel stands today.

 It is indeed strange to see so many buildings intact and undamaged.